 - The lack of perfection may be due to various reasons, viz. presence of contamination and oxide layers, irregularities on the surface, etc. The oxide layers and contaminations may be hard to remove, and irregularities on the surface may pose the metals’ problem to bond together (even after a thorough cleaning).

-- Also, the cold welding process is possible only for ductile non-ferrous metals like lead, copper, aluminum, etc. The metals should not have undergone any hardening process, including work hardening.
+- The cold welding process is possible only for ductile non-ferrous metals like lead, copper, aluminum, etc. The metals should not have undergone any hardening process, including work hardening.
 This narrows down the metals that can be cold-welded to non-ferrous metals and metals without carbon in it.

-The above limitations make the cold welding limited to a few areas and cannot be adopted in regular industries where you need to weld different combination of metals for fabrication parts.
+The above challenges of cold welding makes it limited to a few areas and cannot be adopted in regular industries where you need to weld different combinations of metals for fabrication parts.

 Applications of cold welding

 Cold pressure welding is popularly used for joining aluminum and copper wires/rods of diameter 0.5 mm to 12 mm or more, and the weld type is butt joint.
 A combination of wire metals like aluminum and copper can also be cold-welded.

 This process becomes extremely useful when laying underground wire lines where welding with heat is dangerous due to the possibility of the presence of explosive gasses.

 The cold pressure welding technique is useful for sealing containers that are sensitive to heat (containers containing explosives for detonating).

 Cold pressure welding is used in the electronic industry to manufacture semiconductor devices that are sensitive to heat.